princeton-nlp/intercode/README.md

 2. Run `setup.sh` to create the docker images for the InterCode Bash, SQL, and CTF environments
 3. Run `python run_sql.py`

 If InterCode was installed successfully, the InterCode SQL environment should be started successfully and a CLI interpreter should appear, allowing you to enter `SQL` commands to interact with the task environment.
+You can `^c` at any to time to exit the environment.
 You can also run `run_bash.py` and `run_ctf.py` to explore the Bash and CTF task environments.

 ## 🔎 Learn More
 If you'd like to...